streamlit/docs/content/library/api/state/state.md

 ### Caveats and limitations

+- Streamlist Session State is tied to the socket connection so when you refresh the browser the socket is killed and renewed so state is reset.
+A user navigating links in Markdown also results in session reset for the same reason.
 - Only the `st.form_submit_button` has a callback in forms.
 Other widgets inside a form are not allowed to have callbacks.
 - `on_change` and `on_click` events are only supported on input type widgets.
 - Modifying the value of a widget via the Session state API, after instantiating it, is not allowed and will raise a `StreamlitAPIException`.
 For example: